John Cyril Porte: Early life and career

 Porte was born on 26 February 1884 to Reverend John Robert Porte (1849–1922) TCD and Henrietta (née Scott) in Bandon, County Cork, Ireland.
 Reverend Dr. Porte served as Rector of St Peter's, Ballymodan, Bandon before moving to England with his family as Vicar of St Matthew's church, Denmark Hill in 1890.
 Rev. Porte's father, George Porte (1819–1892) was a Civil Engineer and master of Erasmus Smith School living in Dublin, a member of the Royal Irish Academy, Fellow of the Royal Geological Society of Ireland and founder member of the Dublin Microscopical Club.

 Porte joined the Royal Navy in 1898 age 14, passing through HMS Britannia before he was posted as a midshipman on the training brig HMS Pilot in late September 1902.
 He served on HMS Royal Oak before he was promoted to lieutenant in 1905.
 Porte transferred to the Royal Navy Submarine Service in 1906 receiving his training on HMS Thames before HMS Forth and duties on submarines, his first command was HMS B3, beginning 1 January 1908.
 He served under Murray Sueter, a pioneer of submarines, airships and aeroplanes who encouraged Porte to join that branch of the service.

-During 1908 he designed a glider in collaboration with Lieutenant W. B. Pirie (1888–1960).
+During 1908 he designed a glider in collaboration with Lieutenant Wilfred Baley Pirie (1888–1960).
 The glider tested 17 August 1909 from the north side of Portsdown Hill near Portsmouth.
 Launched using rails like the Wright Brothers, the event featured on the front page of Flight magazine.
 The aircraft was a staggered wing biplane flown by two pilots simultaneously using a system common to airships; one having control of the rudder and wing warping, the other control of the elevator.
 The use of staggered planes apparently preceded that of the Goupy.
 Both officers were attached to the submarine depot at Haslar.

 In 1910 he joined HMS Mercury for duties on a Holland-class submarine, taking over HMS C38 on 31 March 1910.
 It was during his service as a submariner that Porte contracted tuberculosis, being retired as unfit 25 October 1911 with the rank of Lieutenant, RN.